Get E-Book

 ModuleJob

-When Node creates a ModuleJob, it begins resolving that module's dependencies.
-For each static import in the source, the job asks the loader for the dependency's job, which may trigger resolution and loading of that dependency.
-The resulting graph of jobs mirrors the import graph parsed from source.
+When Node creates a ModuleJob, it starts resolving that module's dependencies.
+For each static import in the source, the job asks the loader for the dependency's job.
+That may trigger resolution and loading for the dependency.
+The resulting job graph mirrors the import graph from the source files.

 ModuleWrap